SSN 691 Memphis

 USS MEMPHIS (SSN 691) was commissioned on 17 December 1977, and joined Submarine Squadron EIGHT in Norfolk, VA in 1978.
 She deployed for the first time in June 1979.

 In March 1981, USS MEMPHIS completed an around the world cruise via the Panama Canal, including operations with both the Sixth and Seventh Fleets.

 In January 1994 MEMPHIS entered Portsmouth Naval Shipyard for RCOH and modifications to support her Research and Development role.
+Several modifications were performed to enhance the ship's ability to accommodate major and multiple research and development projects.
 Upon completion of the shipyard availability she was assigned to Submarine Development Squadron TWELVE in Groton, CT.

 In 2003 the Memphis was deployed in support of Operation Enduring Freedom and made port on or about Aug.
 23, 2003 at Manama, Bahrain.
 Memphis was visited by two members of the King of Bahrain's Shura Royal Advisory Council, four ambassadors, several prominent businessmen and a U.S. Embassy staff member.
 Germany, India, Japan and Russia were among the countries represented by their ambassadors to Bahrain.
 This deployment marked the first time in 22 years that the Memphis had sailed in 5th Fleet waters.
 Memphis returned to port on the coldest day of the year, January 16, 2004, after a regularly scheduled six-month deployment to the Mediterranean Sea.